-HAZARDOUS GASES OR MATERIALS: Any substance that may pose an unreasonable risk to health and safety of the occupant, the public or the environment.
+HAZARDOUS GASES OR MATERIALS: Any substance that may pose an unreasonable risk to health and safety of the Occupant, the public, or the environment.

 HEATING DEVICE: Properly installed permanent heating equipment and appurtenances used to safely heat water or air in a dwelling.
-It shall include radiant heaters, gas forced air units, hot water boiler units or other commonly used devices as an integral part of the structure, but does not include kitchen appliances.
+It shall include radiant heaters, gas forced air units, hot water boiler units, or other commonly used devices as an integral part of the structure, but does not include kitchen appliances.

 HOT WATER: Water heated to a temperature of not less than 110 degrees Fahrenheit (110° F (43.3º C)) at the outlet.